Sonia Fowler: 2014–2025

+In the aftermath of Reiss' escape, Sonia supports a heavily-traumatised Bianca and encourages her to attend the wedding of Billy (Perry Fenwick) and Honey Mitchell (Emma Barton), during which Reiss returns and crashes his car into the Queen Vic, causing an explosion which traps Sonia and Lauren inside the pub's kitchen, during which Sonia goes into labour.
+Bianca enters the pub's wreckage to rescue the pair, but the group are confronted by Reiss who refuses to let them out; an ensuing fight results in Reiss being crushed to death by falling debris.
+Lauren and Bianca ultimately deliver Sonia's baby Julia inside the pub.
+Sonia is then devastated to learn of Martin's death in the same disaster.
+A few weeks later, she attends Martin's funeral and manages to provide emotional support for Stacey, although Sonia gets drunk to forget her grief.
+The next day, Kim lets slip that Bianca did a podcast about Reiss imprisoning her, before Bianca is able to update Sonia.
+The real Terry Cant tracks Sonia down after learning of her ordeal via a True Crime Podcast and offers her, Bex and Julia a fresh start with a trip to Bali, but he soon proves himself to be violent and obnoxious as Carol had described him years earlier, ending with Bex locking him in a garage.
+Most of the Square turn out to say farewell to them.
+Following a last goodbye to Martin, Sonia and her two daughters depart Walford one last time, with Bianca taking Terry's place and Sonia jokingly playing her trumpet as they drive away.

 Reception

 Natalie Cassidy won the award for "Best Actress" for the role of Sonia, at the 2001 British Soap Awards.
 Additionally, in 2004, Cassidy was awarded "best dramatic performance by a young actor or actress" for the role.

 Referencing Sonia's foray into lesbianism in 2005, TV critic Grace Dent branded the character "the worst lesbian ever", adding, "The only lesbians with less lesbian tendencies than you are the women on the front cover of the Horny Triple-X Lesbian Specials which they keep at eye level by the sweets in my corner shop.
 Time to make a u-turn."

 Lesbian website AfterEllen.com was also critical of the storyline that saw Sonia experimenting with her sexuality and then returning to her heterosexual orientation shortly after.
 Sharon Hadrian writes:

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Sonia 11th on their ranked list of the best EastEnders characters of all time.